There is no shortage of places that offer a shopping cart full of penny stocks. Finding them is easy, picking the right ones is the tough part.

 Penny stock promoters will often claim that the company is about to release the next big drug pending FDA approval or has access to a gold mind that once excavated will increase the company’s earnings exponentially.
 The claims are often the bait to get you to buy, make sure that you can find supplemental information that backs these claims from legitimate sources.

-Always be sceptical
+Always be skeptical

 There is no way to get rich quick.
 If it sounds to good to be true, it probably is.
+If you see a company claiming that they can teach you how to find penny stocks before they explode, do some digging.